A Course on the Introduction to Quantum Software Engineering: Experience Report: Threats to Validity and Limitations

 First, the course was offered at a single institution and is based on a single delivery.
 As a result, the findings reflect a specific institutional context, student population, and instructor background.
 Outcomes may differ in other settings depending on curricular structure, prerequisite preparation, cohort composition, and local constraints.

-Second, the evidence reported is primarily observational and qualitative.
-All instructional observations reflect the perspective of the course instructor, who was also the course designer, and should be interpreted accordingly.
-Instructor reflections, anonymous student feedback, survey responses, and analysis of student work provide insight into course dynamics and perceived effectiveness, but they do not support causal claims about learning outcomes.
-Accordingly, the paper emphasizes descriptive observations and design considerations rather than controlled evaluation of pedagogical interventions.
+Second, the evidence is primarily observational and qualitative.
+The course used no pre-test/post-test design, validated learning-outcomes instrument, control or comparison group, or inferential analysis of achievement.
+All instructional observations reflect the perspective of the course instructor, who was also the designer.
+Feedback, survey responses, and student work describe course dynamics but do not support causal claims.

-Third, the course was intentionally designed for a mixed under-graduate--graduate audience.
-While pedagogically valuable, this heterogeneity complicates interpretation.
-Differences in academic level, background knowledge, and learning objectives may have influenced engagement patterns, assessment outcomes, and classroom dynamics.
-Some observations may not generalize to courses targeting a single academic level.
+Third, the course was intentionally designed for a mixed undergraduate--graduate audience.
+This heterogeneity complicates interpretation because academic level, background, and learning objectives may have influenced engagement, assessment, and classroom dynamics.
+Some observations may not apply to a single-level course.

 Fourth, the elective nature of the course introduces selection effects.
 Students self-selected into the offering and were generally highly motivated and interested in the topic.
 Courses positioned as required components or aimed at broader student populations may encounter different challenges related to engagement, pacing, and workload.